er-fo/space-waitlist-web/README.md

 2. Test locally by opening `index.html` in a browser
 3. Push to main branch to deploy automatically

+### Images index

+- A simple index is available at `/images/` (e.g. https://cadagentpro.com/images/) which lists and links to files in the `images/` folder — useful for embedding direct image URLs in emails and other assets.

 ## Brand Guidelines

 See [`space-core/design_guidelines.md`](./space-core/design_guidelines.md) for complete visual identity and design system documentation.